 What Happens When a Bed Bug Bites You?

 When a bed bug bites, it injects an anesthetic and an anticoagulant into your skin, ensuring the host (that’s you!) doesn’t feel the bite and that their meal doesn’t clot.
-The reaction to a bed bug bite can range from no visible effects to raised red welts depending upon your body’s response to these bites.
+The reaction to a bed bug bite will depend on an individual’s sensitivity and immune response.
+The table below outlines common reactions to bed bug bites, the percentage of individuals affected, and additional notes to help you understand how your body might respond:

 Are Bed Bug Bites Contagious and Can They Spread When Scratched?